 In downtime outside of work, hiking, gardening, and family time are favorite pursuits, and she actively supports Vital Life Foundation causes.
 She has traveled to Nicaragua with Marquis colleagues to help train caregivers, improve clinical systems and develop a model of care that will better serve the country’s seniors.

-Now as Vice President of Talent Management for Marquis, Charlie oversees all recruiting personnel and workforce initiatives company-wide.
-He supports staffing at its post-acute rehab and assisted living facilities, its Marquis at Home and AgeRight entities, as well as at its sister company, Consonus Healthcare, which offers pharmacy and rehab services.
+Now as Vice President of Talent Management, Katy oversees all recruiting and workforce initiatives across every business line.
+She supports staffing at its post-acute rehab and assisted living facilities, its Marquis at Home and AgeRight entities, as well as at its sister company, Consonus Healthcare, which offers pharmacy and rehab services.

 Lisa Hynes has spent virtually her entire professional life in managed care.
 From her first position with a small Health Maintenance Organization (HMO) in Salem, Ore., her career journey has included stops at Regence BlueCross/BlueShield of Oregon and Legacy Health Systems.
 She spent 12 years with Health Net Health Plan of Oregon, where she served as Provider Relations Manager, Provider Contracting Manager, and most recently, Vice President of Provider Network Management.